-In a specific education context, neoliberalism has been said to encroach itself through virtualization, “or the process of managing the university as an online community and a paperless world” (McCarthy, 2009, p242); vocalization “or the insistence on consistently derived and derivable returns on education” (ibid) and fiscalization “or bottom-line budgeting as the ruling measure of viability of all departments and units of educational institutions” (ibid.).
+In a specific education context, neoliberalism has been said to encroach itself through virtualization, “or the process of managing the university as an online community and a paperless world” (McCarthy, 2009, p242); vocalization, “or the insistence on consistently derived and derivable returns on education” (ibid) and fiscalization, “or bottom-line budgeting as the ruling measure of viability of all departments and units of educational institutions” (ibid.).
 Education has been said to fully endorse Human Capital Theory (Connell, 2013) so that today, “schools and universities have arguably been reconfigured to produce the highly individualized, responsibilized subjects” (Davies & Bansel, 2007, p.248).
 Arguably, neoliberalism has been able to assemble itself in education through application and practice of these components.
 Assemblage thinking (Higgins & Larner, 2017) focuses on how processes are formed by heterogeneous actants and helps effectively understand how entities and systems emerge.
 In Li’s (2007) summary, constitutive practices of assemblage for any system are to forge alignments between the aims of different groups (here students and HE); to render issues technical (here the support); to authorize knowledge; to manage failures and contradictions; being anti-politics, for example by “inviting citizen participation but circumscribing the agenda” and; reassembling by “adding new components and altering existing elements” (Li, 2007, p.265).
 Assemblage thinking also helps reveal complexities and contradictions within systems.
 Specifically, it can help see how neoliberalism has not only helped deal with resistance by focusing it on the corporation and the individual (Bonnano, 2017), but can also help see how practices such as charity and volunteering can be underpinned by social and fully ethical motivations yet use this affect to help “neoliberalism to stabilize” (Hoffman & Reidun St John, 2017, p 248).
 The way in which neoliberalism has assembled itself in education has arguably limited and circumvented many of the ways education should function.
 Such moves put serious curbs on the ability for critique (Thornton, 2015) and dialogue (Bakhtin, 1981) between students and lecturers.
 The latter being key to education, with learning requiring ‘authentic dialogue between learners and educators as equally knowing subjects’ (Freire 1989, p.
 49), and which may require assumptions about certain elements (such as the nature of language) to be suspended (Bohm, 1996).

 With regard to the resources universities have to support students, almost without exception universities have online glossaries of key assessment terms such as ‘describe’ and ‘evaluate’, and of exercises and explanations that help students understand what an ‘essay’ or a ‘report’ is.
 These cover aspects such as how to write a ‘critical literature summary’ (University of Edinburgh) or ask students to ‘figure out what the task word means (e.g. discuss, describe, argue)’ (University of Birmingham).
 Glossaries are provided to explain what task words mean, for example ‘Analyse: Break an issue into its constituent parts.
 Look in depth at each part using supporting arguments and evidence for and against as well as how these interrelate to one another’ (University of Leicester) or have sections describing assignments generically such as a critical review: ‘A critical review is a type of essay which has the purpose of evaluating all, or part of, a research article, an artwork or some other type of work’ (Sydney University).
 Workshops are given in ‘Introduction to Critical Writing’ (Sydney University), in ‘Essay writing from Start to Finish’ (University of Toronto) and ‘essay writing’ (Victoria University).
 Centers can help with “writing assistance to all University divisions, schools, and academic and administrative programs” (University of Chicago), and often have ‘StudyHub’ type resources (Victoria University).